tenbonks/scriptio-qoutes-app/README.md

     4. A prompt for the user is displayed to "Fill in field"
     5. I blank out the category.
     6. A prompt for the user is displayed to "Fill in field", and then the category
-    7. A prompt is displayed on the category to "Fill in field"
+    7. It is not possible to edit the select to a null value
     8. This verifies that a quote needs to have all field filled before it is edited.

 13. I expect pagination not to have page links if less than 10 quotes return